Higher prices are likely for these 10 grocery items when tariffs hit

 Prices for items such as seafood, coffee, wine, nuts and cheese are all expected to rise.
 And if you're tempted to grab a candy bar while you're in the checkout line, you'll probably have to pay more for that as well.

-Food industry analyst Phil Lempert, also the editor of supermarketguru.com, estimates that with the latest tariffs added onto the import taxes already imposed on grocery items from China, Canada and Mexico, "probably almost half of the products in a supermarket — about 40,000 products — will be affected by these tariffs, whether it's the entire product or just an ingredient."
+Food industry analyst Phil Lempert, also the editor of supermarketguru.com, estimates that with the latest tariffs "probably almost half of the products in a supermarket — about 40,000 products — will be affected by these tariffs, whether it's the entire product or just an ingredient."

 Joseph Balagtas, a professor of agricultural economics at Purdue University, says food prices will also be affected by other factors related to tariffs, such as higher costs for fertilizer from Canada and a weaker U.S. dollar.